ConanBacterium/BCThesis/weeklymeetings.md

 ##### Main takeaways from meeting
 * Find public dataset where this approach works and then compare with our data. (rad imagenet, grand-challenge patchcamelyon) -- Downloading this rn: https://www.i3s.up.pt/digitalpathology/
+---- big whole slide images as .svs files.
+Need to find out what zoom level looks most like FungAI images, to make sure they're as comparable as possible?
+---- need to figure that out with Ulf.....

 * Don't augment test set unless you're completely sure about what you're doing and can justify it.